cjungmann/raspi/README.md

 The following instructions will help configure your Raspberry Pi for SSH.

+In some cases, it may be necessary to SSH over Bluetooth.
+Look at [this guide](README_bluetooth.md) for some ideas.

 ### Determine the IP address

 This is not very convenient.
 The MAC address is not printed on the